TomLippincott/steamroller/README.rst

 SteamRoller is a framework for testing the performance of various machine learning models on different tasks in the broad area of "text classification".
 It is designed to make it extremely easy to define new classification tasks, and new models, and drop them in to compare ther characteristics.
 It discourages doing anything "special" for different tasks, models, or combinations thereof, to ensure the comparisons are fair and expose all the costs incurred by the different choices.

+JSON is SteamRoller's format across the board, with the exception of visualizations (which are images): every file should have *one JSON object per line*, so while the entire file isn't a valid JSON object, it's easy to stream (and can still be validated easily).
+Each file's first line is a metadata object, and the remaining lines all the same object type.
+The object types are formally defined in the `schemata/` directory, but to summarize the file types and corresponding objects:

+1. data files contain `documents`
+2. feature files contain `instances`
+3. model files contain `models` (usually just one)
+4. metric files contain `measurements`

-SteamRoller's user-facing functionality is reflected by four submodules:
+SteamRoller's user-facing functionality is reflected by six submodules:

+1. datasets
-1. tasks
+2. tasks
+3. extraction
-2. models
+4. models
-3. metrics
+5. metrics
-4. plots
+6. plots

 Under the hood, SteamRoller has three additional submodules: